Have you come across this article because you’re trying to improve your sales processes by understanding customer pain points?

 Instead, you should be aiming for an open conversation where your questions help the customer discover their pain points.
-Sales techniques such as SPIN sales are excellent at this and can help guide the conversation so that you understand the customer’s pain points and can help them solve their problems.
+Sales techniques, such as SPIN selling, are excellent at this and can help guide the conversation so that you understand the customer’s pain points and can help them solve their problems.

 Your sales reps are talking with prospects all the time, so what feedback are they getting?